Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 However, the use of the library in the House of Things project is very restrict and focused on the basic operations of a database and having so many operations available can be messy.
 Beyond that, it is needed to ensure the connection between the aplication and the database before each operation executed on the database.

-These two problems together can lead to a greater difficulty in development and make the code become more confused and complex.
+These two problems together can lead to a greater difficulty in development and make the code become more confusing and complex.

 #### The Pattern